yale-redcap/yes3-exporter/README.md

 The YES3 Exporter External Module includes a User Guide, Technical Guide and EM Changelog.
 These are all available through the _YES3 Exporter Documentation_ link.
 -   **User Guide**
      -   Purpose: How-to tutorial and information for end-users
-     -   Audience: REDCap project designers
+     -   Audience: REDCap end users
  -   **Technical Guide**
      -   Purpose: Explains functionality, technical specifications about the exported data, the data dictionaries, and the software design.
      -   Audience: Analysts, Statisticians, Software Designers/Programmers
 -   **Change Log**
      -   Purpose: Basic information about feature updates and bug fixes
      -   Audience: REDCap System Administrators

 ## Introduction and Features

-The YES3 Exporter external module compliments REDCap's reports and data export tool by adding functionality to support data visualization, data sharing, host file system exports, and integration with statistical software and datamarts.
+The YES3 Exporter external module complements REDCap's reports and data export tool by adding functionality to support data visualization, data sharing, host file system exports, and integration with statistical software and datamarts.
 Major features include flexible layouts (horizontal, vertical, repeating form), fast performance speed, and export-specific data dictionaries.
 Other neat built-in features include detailed audit reports, metadata and data distributions within the data dictionary, the ability to roll-back export templates to a previous version.
 The user-right functionality, unlimited ability to design and re-use export templates, and the ability to generate deidentified/coded datasets mirrors that of the parent REDCap system.
 UI elements include light/dark theme, embedded instructions, and easy to access documentation.

 ## About YES3